abax1/cv/cv.md

 ## Profile

-A full stack software engineer with 20 years of experience, including business analysis and product management.
-Passionate about building software solutions from concept to implementation using React for frontend, and Python, Kotlin, Corda, Java, TypeScript and Rust for backend development over a RESTful API.
-Proficient in deployment using Docker, Kubernetes, AWS, Azure and GCP.
-Experience with blockchain, machine learning, and IoT.
-Adept at Agile development practices.
+DevOps-driven Full Stack Software Engineer with 20 years of experience, seamlessly integrating business analysis and product management skills.
+Proven track record in architecting and implementing robust CI/CD pipelines to accelerate software delivery and enhance system reliability.
+Passionate about building scalable solutions from concept to production using modern technologies such as React, Python, Kotlin, Corda, Java, TypeScript, and Rust.
+Proficient in leveraging Docker, Kubernetes, AWS, Azure, and GCP to automate deployments and foster agile development practices.

 ---